Hardware-Hacks/gdPi/README.md

 ### The API

 Using the API, you can either grab the status of the GoPro in `jsonp`, or send commands to it.
 Sending commands will also return the full status of the GoPro.
 Whatever you decide to do, you must authenticate using the GoPro's password in the `password` HTTP parameter.
 By default, the server runs on port 8080.

+#### Commands

 The format of a command request is this:

     http://192.168.1.3:8080/:command/:parameter?password=:password

-Above, `:command` corresponds to a command, `:parameter` is its parameter, and `:password` is the GoPro's password.
+`:command` corresponds to a command, `:parameter` is its parameter, and `:password` is the GoPro's password.
 Pretty simple stuff.

-#### Commands
+Below is a list of all the commands and their possible parameter values.
+Anything not listed below will result in a 404.
+As of now, an unauthenticated request just returns an empty status object in `jsonp`.
+Some of the parameters have explanations, and the others should be self-explanatory.

 **`power`** (type: boolean) Turn the GoPro on or off.
 `true`: turns the GoPro on